exastro-suite/exastro-it-automation-docs-dev/src/en/2.5/learn/ansible_legacy/Legacy_scenario2.rst

 ==============
-パッケージ管理
+Package management
 ==============

-| 本シナリオでは、パッケージのインストールやアンインストールといったパッケージ管理を通して、より実用的なパラメータシートの管理・運用のテクニックについて学習します。

-.. tip:: 本シナリオに入る前に、 :doc:`前のシナリオ <Legacy_scenario1>` を完了させておくことを推奨します。

-パラメータ設計
+| In this scenario, the user will learn techniques on how to manage and operate parameter sheets better by installing and uninstalling packages.

+.. tip:: We highly recommend that the user finishes the :doc:`previous scenario <Legacy_scenario1>` before starting this one.

+Design parameters
 ==============

-| 本シナリオで扱うパラメータシートの設定項目は、「パッケージ名」と「あるべきインストール状態」の2つの設定項目です。
-| ここで検討すべきポイントは、

-- 「あるべきインストール状態」である「インストールされている状態」か「インストールされていない状態」のいずれかの状態を管理する方法
-- 不定数のパッケージを管理する方法

-| の2点です。
-| このポイントを中心に、パラメータシートの設計方法を見ていきましょう。

-選択肢の作成
+| The parameter sheet setting items used in this scenario are "Package name" and "Desired install state".
+| With these items, we can:

+- Manage whether the state of the package should be "Installed" or "Not installed" with The "Desired install state" item.
+- Manage multiple indefinite packages.

+| Let us now see how we can design parameter sheets to do this.

+Create selectable options
 ------------

-| パラメータの登録時に手入力をすると、タイプミスなどにより作業ミスが発生する可能性が高くなります。
-| パラメータの選択肢を作成することで、このようなパラメータの入力ミスを防止することができます。

-| まずは、「あるべきインストール状態」である :kbd:`present` (インストールされている状態) と :kbd:`absent` (インストールされていない状態) の選択肢を作成します。
-| 具体的には、データシートを作成し、その中に選択肢として表示するパラメータを投入します。
+| Registering parameters through manual input will always come with the risk of typing mistakes or other errors.
+| By making the parameters selectable, we can prevent such mistakes.

+| First, we will create the options for the "Desired install state" item, being :kbd:`present` (Installed) and :kbd:`absent` (Not installed).
+| More specifically, we will create a data sheet and input parameters that will be selectable options.

-.. glossary:: データシート
+.. glossary:: Data sheet
-   Exastro IT Automation が使用する固定値のパラメータを管理するデータ構造のことです。
+   Data structure that manages fixed parameter values used by Exastro IT Automation.

 .. _quickstart_legacy_create_datasheet:

-データシートの作成
+Create data sheet
 ^^^^^^^^^^^^^^^^^^

-| データシートを作成します。

-| :menuselection:`パラメータシート作成 --> パラメータシート定義・作成` から、データシートを登録します。
+| Create a data sheet

+| From the :menuselection:`Create parameter sheet --> Define/create parameter sheet` menu, create a data sheet.

 .. figure:: /images/learn/quickstart/Legacy_scenario2/データシート作成.png
    :width: 1200px
-   :alt: データシートの作成
+   :alt: Data sheet creation

-.. list-table:: データシートの項目の設定値
+.. list-table:: Data sheet item setting values
    :widths: 10 10
    :header-rows: 1

-   * - 設定項目
+   * - Setting item
-     - 項目1設定値
+     - Item 1 setting value
-   * - 項目の名前
+   * - Item name
      - :kbd:`present-absent`
-   * - 項目の名前(Rest API用)
+   * - Item name(for Rest API)
      - :kbd:`present-absent`
-   * - 入力方式
+   * - Input method
-     - :kbd:`文字列(単一行)`
+     - :kbd:`String(Single line)`
-   * - 最大バイト数
+   * - Maximum byte number
      - :kbd:`16`
-   * - 正規表現
+   * - Regular expression
      -
-   * - 初期値
+   * - Default value
      -
-   * - 必須
+   * - Required
      - ✓
-   * - 一意制約
-     - ✓
-   * - 説明
+   * - Unique restriction
      -
-   * - 備考
+   * - Description
      -
+   * - Remarks
+     -

-.. list-table:: パラメータシート作成情報の設定値
+.. list-table:: Parameter sheet creation information setting values
    :widths: 5 10
    :header-rows: 1

-   * - 項目名
+   * - Setting item
-     - 設定値
+     - Setting value
-   * - 項番
+   * - Item number
-     - (自動入力)
+     - (Automatic)
-   * - パラメータシート名
+   * - Parameter sheet name
-     - :kbd:`状態`
+     - :kbd:`State`
-   * - パラメータシート名(REST)
+   * - Parameter sheet name(REST)
      - :kbd:`state`
-   * - 作成対象
+   * - Creation target
-     - :kbd:`データシート`
+     - :kbd:`Data sheet`
-   * - 表示順序
+   * - Dispaly order
      - :kbd:`99999`
-   * - 最終更新日時
+   * - Last updated date/time
-     - (自動入力)
+     - (Automatic)
-   * - 最終更新者
+   * - Last updated by
-     - (自動入力)
+     - (Automatic)

-選択肢を登録
+Register options
 ^^^^^^^^^^^^

-| パラメータリスト内に表示するパラメータを設定します。
-| :menuselection:`入力用 --> 状態` から、パッケージのあるべきインストール状態を登録します。
+| In this step, we will register that parameters that will be displayed as selectable options in the parameter list.
+| In the :menuselection:`Input --> State` menu, register the desired install state of the packages.

 .. figure:: /images/learn/quickstart/Legacy_scenario2/選択肢を登録.png
    :width: 1200px
-   :alt: 選択肢を登録
+   :alt: Selectable option registration

-.. list-table:: 状態の設定値
+.. list-table:: State setting values
    :widths: 10 10
    :header-rows: 2

-   * - パラメータ
+   * - Parameter
-     - 備考
+     - Remarks
    * - present-absent
      -
    * - :kbd:`present`
-     - インストール
+     - Install
    * - :kbd:`absent`
-     - アンインストール
+     - Uninstall

-パラメータシートの作成
+Create parameter sheet
 ----------------------

-| サーバやネットワーク機器のパラメータを管理する際に、1つの設定項目に対して複数のパラメータが存在することがあります。
-| 例えば、IP アドレスやユーザなどのように、一つの機器上に複数の値を管理する必要がある場合があります。
-| こういったパラメータをテーブル形式で管理する場合、IPアドレスやユーザが増えるごとにテーブル内の項目を増やす必要があるため、パラメータシートのフォーマット修正が都度必要となり、管理が煩雑になってしまいます。

-| そこで、本シナリオではバンドルというパラメータシートを使い、複数のパラメータを管理する方法を紹介します。

-| :menuselection:`パラメータシート作成 --> パラメータシート定義・作成` から、パラメータシートを登録します。
-| 項目1の :menuselection:`入力方式` を :kbd:`プルダウン選択` に設定することで、:ref:`quickstart_legacy_create_datasheet` で登録したデータシートを参照できるようになります。

-| パラメータシート作成情報で :menuselection:`バンドル利用` を「利用する」にチェックを入れることで、1つの設定項目に対して複数のパラメータを設定することが可能になります。
+| When managing parameters for server and network devices, the user might need to manage multiple parameters for single items.
+| For example, IP addresses, users and other items that might have multiple values on a single machine.
+| For cases like this, we can manage the parameters in a table format.
+This allows the user to freely add IP addresses and users later without having to fix the format of the parameter sheet.

+| Therefore, in this scenario, we will use bundled parameter sheets, which allows us to manage multiple parameters.

+| In the :menuselection:`Create paramete sheet --> Define/create parameter sheet` menu, register a parameter sheet.
+| By configuring item 1's :menuselection:`Input method` to :kbd:`Pulldown selection`, the user can reference the data sheet created in :ref:`quickstart_legacy_create_datasheet`.

+| In the parameter sheet creation information, we can check the  :menuselection:`Use bundles` option to configure multiple parameters for single items.

 .. figure:: /images/learn/quickstart/Legacy_scenario2/パラメータシート項目設定.png
    :width: 1200px
-   :alt: パラメータシート作成情報設定
+   :alt: Parameter sheet creation information settings

-.. list-table:: パラメータ項目設定
+.. list-table:: Parameter item settings
    :widths: 10 10 10
    :header-rows: 1
    :class: filter-table

-   * - 設定項目
+   * - Setting item
-     - 項目1設定値
-     - 項目2設定値
+     - Item 1 setting value
+     - Item 2 setting value
-   * - 項目の名前
+   * - Item name
-     - :kbd:`パッケージ名`
+     - :kbd:`Package name`
-     - :kbd:`状態`
+     - :kbd:`State`
-   * - 項目の名前(Rest API用)
+   * - Item name(for Rest API)
      - :kbd:`package_name`
      - :kbd:`state`
-   * - 入力方式
+   * - Input method
-     - :kbd:`文字列(単一行)`
+     - :kbd:`String(Single line)`
-     - :kbd:`プルダウン選択`
+     - :kbd:`Pulldown selection`
-   * - 最大バイト数
+   * - Maximum byte number
      - :kbd:`64`
-     - (項目なし)
+     - (No item)
-   * - 正規表現
+   * - Regular expression
      -
-     - (項目なし)
+     - (No item)
-   * - 選択項目
+   * - Select item
-     - (項目なし)
+     - (No item)
-     - :kbd:`入力用:状態:present-absent`
+     - :kbd:`Input:State:present-absent`
-   * - 参照項目
+   * - Reference item
-     - (項目なし)
+     - (No item)
      -

-   * - 初期値
+   * - Default value
      -
      -
-   * - 必須
+   * - Required
      - ✓
      - ✓
-   * - 一意制約
+   * - Unique restriction
      -
      -
-   * - 説明
+   * - Description
      -
      -
-   * - 備考
+   * - Remarks
      -
      -

-.. list-table:: パラメータシート作成情報の設定値
+.. list-table:: Parameter sheet creation information setting values
    :widths: 5 10
    :header-rows: 1
    :class: filter-table

-   * - 項目名
+   * - Setting item
-     - 設定値
+     - Setting value
-   * - 項番
+   * - Item number
-     - (自動入力)
+     - (Automatic)
-   * - パラメータシート名
+   * - Parameter sheet name
-     - :kbd:`導入パッケージ`
+     - :kbd:`Install package`
-   * - パラメータシート名(REST)
+   * - Parameter sheet name(REST)
      - :kbd:`packages`
-   * - 作成対象
+   * - Creation target
-     - :kbd:`パラメータシート（ホスト/オペレーションあり）`
+     - :kbd:`Parameter sheet（With host/operation）`
-   * - 表示順序
+   * - Display order
      - :kbd:`2`
-   * - バンドル利用
+   * - Use bundles
-     - 「利用する」にチェックを入れる(有効)
+     - Check (Activate)
-   * - 最終更新日時
+   * - Last updated date/time
-     - (自動入力)
+     - (Automatic)
-   * - 最終更新者
+   * - Last updated by
-     - (自動入力)
+     - (Automatic)

-作業手順の登録
+Register operation procedure
 ==============

-| 作業手順を登録するために、作業単位となるジョブ(Movement)を定義します。
-| 定義した Movement に対して、Ansible Playbook を紐付け、更に Ansible Playbook 内の変数とパラメータシートの項目の紐付けを行います。
+| In order to register the operation procedure, the user must define a Movement(job), which is a unit of operation in Exastro IT Automation.
+| We will then link the an Ansible Playbook to the defined Movement, and then link the variables within the Ansible Playbook with the parameter sheet items.

-Movement 登録
+Register Movement
 -------------

-| :menuselection:`Ansible-Legacy --> Movement一覧` から、パッケージ管理のための Movement を登録します。
+ From the :menuselection:`Ansible-Legacy --> Movement list` menu, register a Movement for the Package management.

 .. figure:: /images/learn/quickstart/Legacy_scenario2/Movement登録.png
    :width: 1200px
-   :alt: Movement登録
+   :alt: Movement registration

-.. list-table:: Movement 情報の設定値
+.. list-table:: Movement information setting values
    :widths: 10 10 10
    :header-rows: 2

-   * - Movement名
+   * - Movement name
-     - Ansible利用情報
+     - Ansible use information
      -
    * -
-     - ホスト指定形式
+     - Host specification format
-     - ヘッダーセクション
+     - Header section
-   * - :kbd:`パッケージ管理`
+   * - :kbd:`Package management`
      - :kbd:`IP`
-     - :kbd:`※ヘッダーセクションを参照`
+     - :kbd:`※See header section`

 .. code-block:: bash
-   :caption: ヘッダーセクション
+   :caption: Header section

    - hosts: all
      remote_user: "{{ __loginuser__ }}"
      gather_facts: no
      become: yes

-Ansible Playbook 登録
+Register Ansible Playbook
 ---------------------

-| 本シナリオでは、 以下のPlaybookを利用します。以下をコピーして、yml形式でpackage.ymlを作成してください。
+| This scenario uses the following Playbook.
+Copy it, and save it as a yml file with the name "hostname.yml".

 .. code-block:: bash
    :caption: package.yml